caracalla/caracalla/README.md

 ## Projects
 * [buffdog](https://github.com/caracalla/buffdog) - A real time 3D software renderer in C++ whose only dependency is SDL, which handles input and outputting the final rendered image to the screen.
 It's also kind of a game engine in progress.
-* [jukugo](https://github.com/caracalla/jukugo) - A full stack JS (Node, Mongo, React) web app for learning Japanese words based on the kanji the user has already learned elsewhere.
+* [jukugo](https://github.com/caracalla/jukugo) - A full stack JS (Express, Mongo, React) web app for learning Japanese words based on the kanji the user has already learned elsewhere.
 * [quake](https://github.com/caracalla/quake) - An archaelogical exploration of the timeless classic.
 I'm pondering adapting it into my own custom engine; it's a race between this and buffdog.

 ## Other Stuff